-Zingers, breakouts and burns: What to watch in the debates
+Breakouts, burns and zingers: What to watch in Dem debates

 WASHINGTON (AP) — Sixty seconds for answers, a television audience of millions and, for some candidates, a first chance to introduce themselves to voters.

 The back-to-back Democratic presidential debates beginning Wednesday are exercises in competitive sound bites featuring 20 candidates hoping to oust President Donald Trump in 2020.
-The hopefuls range widely in age, sex and backgrounds and include a former vice president, six women and a pair of mayors.
+The participants range widely in age, sex and backgrounds and include a former vice president, six women and a pair of mayors.

 The challenge: Convey their plans for the nation, throw a few elbows and sharpen what’s been a blur of a race so far for many Americans.